heft-lang/hefty-equations/writeup/jfp/response/JFP-RESPONSE-18-AUG-2025.md

   We could add some discussion of this to the paper, but we are not sure it would add much.

+## Other

-* We have fixed minor typos and issues pointed out by the reviewers.
+We have fixed minor typos and issues pointed out by the reviewers.

 # Reviews